Home

 • Avoid overly technical language that might be lost on HR screeners.

-Tailoring for Different Experience Levels: For entry-level roles, focus on education, internships, and any projects related to environmental science.
-Mid-level professionals should highlight their growing expertise, project leadership, and specializations.
-Senior-level candidates need to emphasize their strategic vision, leadership, and substantial contributions to significant environmental projects or policies.
+Tailoring for Different Experience Levels: For entry-level roles, focus on education plus internships (and any 2026 projects) related to PFAS or NEPA.
+Mid-level professionals should highlight their growing expertise plus project leadership (and specializations in wildfire smoke, biodiversity, or climate adaptation.
+Senior-level candidates need to emphasize their strategic vision plus leadership (and substantial contributions to significant regulatory and litigation programs.

 Resume Summary Examples for Environmental Scientists